khanmaster/ansiblewithvagrant/lesson2/README.md

 You have practiced creating 1 VM and now lets take it to next level and use Ansible as provisioning and configuration management tool in multi server environment
 - We will now create 3 Servers/VMs, web , db and aws using vagrant on windows
-- We will use Ubuntu as an ansible controller
+- We will use our vm called web as an ansible controller
+- we will connect with VMs called db and aws from our ansible controller

 ## Open Git Bash and run it as an administrator
 In the same vagrantfile that you used to create 1 VM,  add the following code and comment out the previous code